Zuora provides two options for supporting the PayPal payment method: PayPal Express Checkout and PayFlow Pro.

 |Status in TransactionSearch request||Status in TransactionSearch response||Gateway reconciliation event type|

-The PayPal Express Checkout Gateway integration in Zuora is implemented based on the PayPal Name-Value Pair (NVP) of the PayPal classic API.
+The PayPal Express Checkout Gateway integration in Zuora is implemented based on the PayPal Name-Value Pair (NVP) API.
 Although the new features and enhancements of PayPal will only be added to the PayPal REST API, the classic API is still supported.
 When you are implementing the PayPal Express Checkout, the same API supported in Zuora PalPal Express Checkout Gateway integration will be used because Zuora will run the request on your behalf.

 Configure the PayPal Express Checkout Gateway